 - Stir fry baby corn and stalk part of Asian greens (leave leafy parts out for now) in coconut oil for 5 mins until golden.

-- Add in mushrooms and stir fry for a further few mins until mushrooms are browned.
+- Add in mushrooms and leafy parts of the Asian greens, stir fry for a further few mins until mushrooms are browned.

 - Add cooked rice and shallot mixture to the vegetables.